-□ 3.2.1 A procedure has been implemented that handles the common FOSS license use cases for the FOSS components of each Supplied Software release.
+□ 3.2.1 A documented procedure for handling the common FOSS license use cases for the FOSS components of the Supplied Software.

 To ensure the program is sufficiently robust to handle an organization's common FOSS license use cases.
 That a procedure exists to support this activity and that the procedure is followed.